 - serves as the University liaison with Classified Staff unions regarding all matters related to the collective bargaining agreements;

-- provides training to college human resources directors and management staff in the disciplinary and grievance process, presentation and advocacy skills, and other related areas; and assists college human resources directors in addressing disciplinary and grievance issues;
+- provides training to college human resources directors and management staff in the disciplinary and grievance process, presentation and advocacy skills, and other related areas;

 - oversees compliance with the New York City Comptroller’s Consent Determinations for skilled trade titles; disseminates guidance memoranda on applicable work and salary provisions; and serves as University liaison with the Mayor’s Office of Labor Relations on a myriad of related issues;

 - regularly convenes labor management meetings with Classified Staff Unions to promote a more collaborative forum for resolving issues of mutual interest and concern; and